qutip/qutip-qoc/doc/contribution/code.rst

   ~/path_to_test_something$ pytest test_something.py

-A code coverage report in ``html`` format  can be generated locally for ``qutip-qtrl`` using the code line given below.
+A code coverage report in ``html`` format  can be generated locally for ``qutip-qoc`` using the code line given below.
 By default the coverage report is generated in a temporary directory ``htmlcov``.
 The report can be output in `other formats <https://pytest-cov.readthedocs.io/en/latest/reporting.html>`_ besides ``html``.

 .. code-block::

-  pytest --cov-report html --cov=qutip_qtrl tests/
+  pytest --cov-report html --cov=qutip_qoc tests/

 If you would prefer to check the code coverage of one specific file, specify the location of this file.
 Same as above the report can be accessed in ``htmlcov``.

 .. code-block::

-  pytest --cov-report html --cov=qutip_qtrl tests/test_something.py
+  pytest --cov-report html --cov=qutip_qoc tests/test_something.py